pablop16n/web-docs-scorer/README.md

 These two scores get values between 0 and 1 that aim to determine the presence of big groups of word characters in the correct language.

 For the _big_segments_score_, a document will recieve a 0.1 score point for every big segment up to a maximum score of 1.
 The length of what we consider a 'big segment' depends on each language and is measured using word characters.
 In Spanish, we set the minimum number of word characters to 250 but in English, for example, the minimum is 232.
+For more details about language adaptation see the [Adapting subscores to different languages](https://gitlab.prompsit.com/hplt/quality-text-tagger/-/blob/main/README.md#adaptating-subscores-to-different-languages) section.

 On the other hand, the _largest_segments_score_, is used to measure if documents contain at least one very big segment.
-The lenght of what we consider big segments is also language-dependent.
-In Spanish, a big segment has between 625 and 1000 word characters as a point of reference for our minimum an maximum numbers.
-Depending on lenght, we assing a value from 0 to 1.
+The lenght of what we consider a 'very big segment' is also language-dependent.
+In Spanish, a segment of this kind has between 625 and 1000 word characters as a point of reference for our minimum an maximum numbers.
+Depending on lenght, we assign a value from 0 to 1.
+If a segment of 1000 word characters (or more) is found in a Spanish document it will recieve a 1 score and if a document only contains segments with 625 or less word characters the resultant _largest_segments_score_ will be 0.
 If there is more than one of these segments, we use an average of them.
-GEMA: no entiendo como se calcula.

 ### urls_score